-- Open the Administration dashboard as described in Opening the Databases Administration Dashboard - 2.
-Select the agents you wish to modify and do one of the following steps: - a.
-Select the Settings button and open the Administration dashboard, then click Alarms. - b.
-Select the 'Configure Alarm' button. - 3.
-From the Alarms view, you can complete the following tasks: - a.
-Modifying Alarm Settings - b.
-Reviewing Rule Definitions - c.
-Cloning Agent Settings
+- 1 Open the Administration dashboard as described in Opening the Databases Administration Dashboard. - 2 Select the agents you wish to modify and do one of the following steps: - a Click Settings and open the Administration dashboard, then click Alarms. - b Click Configure Alarm. - 3 From the Alarms view, you can complete the following tasks: - Modifying Alarm Settings - Reviewing Rule Definitions - Cloning Agent Settings